faest-sign/faest-sign.github.io/software.md

 computer was running Linux 6.6.40, and the implementations were built with GCC 14.1.1.

 {% include_relative avx2-perf.md %}

+### AArch64 (with AES)

+For ARM, we benchmarked on a Macbook Pro with an Apple M1 processor at up to 3.2 GHz.

+{% include_relative aarch64-perf.md %}

 ## Reference C Implementation